By Spenser Jaenichen

 Juris Doctor Candidate 2022, University of Illinois College of Law

-With the new influencer market sprouting and transcending just Instagram, many legal issues have risen from this innovative form of advertising.
+The new influencer market is sprouting and transcending, with many trying different tactics and techniques to discover how to get free instagram followers to brand their products (and themselves) better.
+However, many legal issues have risen from this innovative form of advertising.
 Large-scale influencers typically have major contracts with brands or talent agencies that provide protection and guidance when working on sponsorship deals and avoiding problems with the Federal Trade Commission (FTC).
-Small-scale influencers lack guidance and are left to figure everything out.
-If an attorney is faced with an influencer, there are a few important subjects on which to advise: conspicuous placement of sponsorship ties, avoiding conflicts of interest, appropriate tax filings, ownership of the work, and possible trademark and/or copyright infringement.
+Small-scale influencers lack guidance and are left to figure everything out alone.
+Had they utilized the services of social media management sites like BuySellShoutouts, they could have managed their following at least.
+That said, if an attorney is faced with an influencer, there are a few important subjects on which to advise: conspicuous placement of sponsorship ties, avoiding conflicts of interest, appropriate tax filings, ownership of the work, and possible trademark and/or copyright infringement.

 The FTC requires that all advertisements be conspicuous, including endorsements made by influencers.
 If influencers receive payment in the form of money or gifts, they must put their followers on notice that the post is sponsored or paid for.
 The FTC has said that a simple #ad or #advertisement at the end of an influencer’s post would be satisfactory in that case.
 Without such disclosures, influencers may face legal repercussion.
 In recent years, native advertising has developed regarding endorsements that blend better into social media feeds.
 Native advertising is inconspicuous posts by influencers or brands themselves that’s typically paid content that matches a publication’s editorial standards while meeting the audience’s expectations.
 Nonetheless, all “paid-for” posts require this conspicuous notification.
 If an influencer is unsure whether a post requires such notice, it’s better to be on the safe side and include a simple hashtag to avoid potential legal issues.